-My name is Grant J. Kidney.
-I’m a social critic and independent thinker.
+Who I am: My name is Grant J. Kidney.
+I’m a nationalist, blogger and video maker.

 What I do: I comment on issues revolving around the news cycle, filtering thoughts through a ‘Right’ leaning lens.
 I blog and create videos on such topics as the Fake News war against President Trump, Islam’s conquest of the West, illegal immigration, the Deep State, social justice warriors and other similar themes.

 Deep intel: In 2008, I launched ‘The Grant J. Kidney Revolution’.
 This was a part serious, part satirical platform from which I could communicate political thoughts and ideas.
 I had attracted a huge following on the now defunct MySpace.com.
 At about this juncture, I self published my first book.
 The work has since been retired.

 When I first set foot into politics, I was very right wing, despite splashes of satire deliberately interspersed into my content.
 Ultimately though, I fell prey to a form of left wing socialism as preached by the ‘Zeitgeist movement’.

 In 2011, I rebranded as a ‘Zeitgeister’, and started approaching the issues from a newfound, socialist perspective.
 Even at this time I had kept a regularly updated blog.
 I also did interviews with several interesting people including filmmaker Peter Joseph, futurist Jacque Fresco and documentarian, Holland Van Den Nieuwenhof.